 Also, keep in mind that there is a fine line between how much we want, and how much patients are willing to give.
 Remember that you need your patients to fill out these surveys at multiple intervals, and you don’t want them to get survey fatigue, which is more likely to happen when the surveys are super long.

 The remedy: Don’t let perfect be the enemy of good.
 If you are considering adding an additional question, think long and hard before doing so.
-Ask yourself: Is the question I want to add covered in some aspect by the actual PRO tools already contained in the survey?
+Ask yourself: Is the question I want to add covered in some aspect by the actual PRO measures already contained in the survey?
 And, how will I use the data generated from this question for either internal process improvement or to better care for my patients?

 Asking too little

-Not collecting any outcome data at all
+Not collecting patient-reported outcome data at all

 The remedy: Don’t over think it!
 If you are not currently collecting outcome data, start doing so NOW.
-We often see people in “analysis paralysis” limbo — what PRO tools should we use?
+We often see people in “analysis paralysis” limbo — what PRO measures should we use?
 When should we administer them?
 Do we need IRB approval?
 How are we going to design our research?
 The reality is, all of these questions can be answered later.
 You don’t need to have a grandiose plan for how you are going to use the data when you start.
 In fact, it is often easier to answer these questions when you actually have some data to work with.

 What you can’t go back and do retrospectively, however, is collect PRO data.
 It’s time sensitive.
 Once the window has passed, it’s gone forever.
 Think of it like auto insurance.
 There are a million policies out there, and you can spend months looking into each one to find out which is best for you.
 But if you get pulled over or end up in a wreck and you have nothing, all that research you did and your best intentions to get a good policy are not going to help.
 You either have it, or you don’t.
-There is no good excuse not be collecting outcome data.